-Based upon performance to date, we will not be in compliance with our credit facility's financial covenants beginning in the second quarter 2004.
+Based upon our performance to date, we are not in compliance with the credit facility's financial covenants in the second quarter of 2004.
 We have not received a notice of default from our primary lender on these covenant violations.
-We have requested a waiver of the covenant conditions and expect such a waiver to be granted although there is no assurance that we will obtain such a waiver nor is there any assurance that such a waiver can be obtained without costs to us.
+We have requested a waiver of the covenant conditions and expect such waiver to be granted although there is no assurance that we will obtain such a waiver nor is there any assurance that such a waiver can be obtained without costs to the Company.
 We are dependent upon borrowings and letters of credit under this \$125 million credit facility to fund our operations.
-Should we be unable to obtain a waiver of our covenants of the \$125 million credit facility, we will be required to obtain further modifications of the facility or another source of financing to continue to operate.
+Should we be unable to obtain a waiver of the covenants of the \$125 million credit facility, we will be required to obtain further modifications of the facility or another source of financing to continue to operate.